renuy/docs-cluster-essentials/deploy.md

     tar -xvf DOWNLOADED-CLUSTER-ESSENTIALS-BUNDLE -C $HOME/tanzu-cluster-essentials
     ```

-    Where:

-    - `DOWNLOADED-CLUSTER-ESSENTIALS-BUNDLE` is the name of the cluster essentials package you downloaded.
+    Where `DOWNLOADED-CLUSTER-ESSENTIALS-BUNDLE` is the name of the bundle you downloaded.

 ### <a id='cluster-context'></a> Set Kubernetes cluster context